tomwechsler/Azure_Administrator_Associate/Links.md

 -------------------
 https://www.thomasmaurer.ch/2020/03/az-104-study-guide-azure-administrator/

-More helpful information directly from Microsoft, divided into the functional groups (Skills measured -coming soon)!
+More helpful information directly from Microsoft, divided into the functional groups (Skills measured)!
 -------------------

 **Manage Azure identities and governance:**